SeenivasanBalakrishnan/weather-api/README.md

 # Weather API

 Hi!
 The Mock API was created for the **Weather Watch** assignment which is provided by the React JS trainer.
 As per the requirement, I have structured the mock data in the `db.json` file.
-By passing the queries, you can fetch the mock cities and weather reports data.
+By passing the queries, you can fetch the mock cities and weather reports as json format.

 ***Base API URL:*** https://my-json-server.typicode.com/SeenivasanBalakrishnan/weather-api/